abkour/moonlight/README.md

 ### Frustum culling demo
-This demo features CPU frustum culling to the amount of geometry pushed to the GPU and therefore it reduces the amount of vertices the Vertex Shader has to process.
-The demo uses simple cubes in combination with instanced rendering.
+This demo features CPU frustum culling to reduce the amount of geometry pushed to the GPU and therefore reduce the amount of vertices the Vertex Shader has to process.
+Howver, the demo uses simple cubes.
 For that reason, the effects of frustum culling are not that visible.
-In the feature, I will swap out the cubes for more complex models, attach AABBs to them.
+In the future, I will swap out the cubes for more complex models.

 ### Tetris
 This is a tetris clone.
 It works like the original game.
-I was inspired to work on this because it doesn't require assets and I since I never developed a proper game I was interested to try it out.
+I was inspired to work on this because it doesn't require assets and since I never developed a proper game I was interested to try it out.

 ## FUTURE PROJECTS